Conservation of Momentum - Complete Interactive Lesson

 Part 4 of 7 โ Conservation of Momentum

 Momentum is a vector, and conservation applies to each component independently.
-When objects collide or interact in two dimensions, we apply conservation of momentum separately in the and directions.
+When objects collide or interact in two dimensions, we apply conservation of momentum separately in the x and y directions.

 2D Conservation Equations